hyperatom/CucumberSizeGuide/README.md

 ## Jenkins Jobs

 The size guide checker should be run on a remote server each Sunday as a timed job in Jenkins.
-The job should SSH into the server hosting the Maven application and run the `mvn test` command.
+The job should execute the `mvn test` command from the root of this project.

 This will be a long running job since the shell will exit when the tests have completed.
 Four clothing categories (e.g. lingerie, men, women, kids) will take approximately 5 hours to test.